kiancn/CallbackMethod/README.md

     public String methodName (int number) { ... ... }

-What you do to make a MeReference is to write:
+Let's just say you get a reference to instance of that class like this:

     ImportantClass executingObject = new ImportantClass();

 You then declare a MeRef with appropriate signature